5. Safety

 - Do not operate a faulty vehicle.

-- Do not operate in heavy rain, storms, snow, ice, or on slopes over 10°.
+- Do not operate the vehicle in heavy rain, storms, snow and ice.

 Note

-While operating the Minimal Pedal 4 on public roads, the highway code and all relevant traffic laws must be followed at all times.
-Below are specific warnings that should be understood before operating the vehicle.
+While operating the Minimal Pedal 4 on public roads all relevant traffic laws must be adhered to at all times.
+Below are specific warnings that should be understood before operating the vehicle:

 - Follow national legal regulations regarding road laws.

-- Do not exceed speed limits in pedestrian areas, cycle paths, or side roads.
-Follow UK signage and markings.
+- Do not exceed speed limits - adhere to local road signage and markings.

 - Keep a safe distance from other road users.